earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/extras/2017-02-22-spectral05-source-functions-R.md

 `source("remote-sensing-functions.R")`

-If the `.R` script is in your main working directory then it won't have a path element before it like `week_06/functionfile.R` vs `functionfile.R`.
+If the `.R` script is in your main working directory, then it won't have a path element before it like `week_06/functionfile.R` vs `functionfile.R`.

 If it's in a different directory, adjust the path accordingly.